davidlbowman/advent-of-code-2025/README.md

 # Advent of Code 2025

 Learning Rust through Advent of Code 2025.
+Starting from Day 9, solutions were developed with significant assistance from [Claude Code](https://github.com/anthropics/claude-code).

 ## Progress